Top 10 Must-Visit Historical Sites in Italy

 Think of Italy and the country’s rich history is bound to come to mind.
-Antiquity, renaissance, modernity… century after century, Italy has left its undeniable marks on Western culture.
-Plus, thanks to some amazing conservation efforts, these historical sites in Italy are still around for us to marvel at today!
+Antiquity, renaissance, modernity… century after century, Italy has left its indelible mark on Western culture.
+And thanks to some extraordinary conservation efforts, these historical sites are still around for us to discover today.

-A trip to Italy just wouldn’t be complete without a historical excursion or two, but how does one even begin to choose a starting point?
-Well, we would recommend starting by taking a look at this list of our personal favourite historical sites in Italy.
-Ten fascinating places to go and learn more about the heart and soul of Italy.
+A trip to Italy wouldn’t be complete without a historical excursion or two, but how does one even begin to choose a starting point for visiting historical sites in Italy?
+Well, we’d recommend you start by taking a look at this list of our favourite historical sites in Italy.
+10 fascinating places to go and learn more about the heart and soul of Italy.

 1. Saint Mark’s Basilica

-The Basilica is famous for its intricate design, its 8000 square metres worth of mosaics, and its epic domes.
-The most famous of these domes is the Cupola of the Prophets where a gold altarpiece studded with over 2000 gemstones is housed.
+The Basilica is famous for its intricate design, 8,000 square metres of mosaics, and epic domes.
+The most famous of these domes is the Cupola of the Prophets, where a gold altarpiece studded with over 2,000 gemstones is housed.
 This spectacle is best viewed from the church’s main altar, where St Mark’s sarcophagus is kept.

 2. Herculaneum

-You’ve certainly heard of Pompeii, but you might not have heard of Herculaneum which was the second city to be buried under the ashes of Mount Vesuvius’ eruption in 79 AD.
-Herculaneum is in fact much better preserved than its more famous counterpart, if not quite as large.
-It was hit before Pompeii, giving its inhabitants no time to escape and therefore leaving many bodies perfectly preserved here for centuries.
+You’ve undoubtedly heard of Pompeii, but you might not have heard of Herculaneum, the second city to be buried under the ashes of Mount Vesuvius’ eruption in 79 AD.
+Herculaneum is, in fact, much better preserved than its more famous counterpart.
+It was hit before Pompeii, giving its inhabitants no time to escape and therefore leaving many bodies perfectly preserved for centuries.

-At this UNESCO World Heritage Site, you can still discover the town’s temples, baths, houses and taverns.
+You can still discover the town’s temples, baths, houses, and taverns at this UNESCO World Heritage Site.
 It gives a very real sense of how spectacular this wealthy city once was.
-Some of its most luxurious villas overlooking the sea remain with details as small as doors and beds perfectly preserved.
+Some of its most luxurious villas overlooking the sea retain details as small as doors and beds, all perfectly preserved as if cased in glass from the harsh turns of time,

 3. Area Sacra di Largo Argentina

-Nobody knows who these temples were dedicated to, which is why they’ve been pragmatically renamed Temple A, B, C, and D. These days, however, the temple ruins are home to something much friendlier than Roman gods… cats!
-Hundreds of cats, much beloved by tourists and locals, roam the old temples.
-They cast some pretty curious shadows when the ruins are lit up with golden lights at night.
+Nobody knows who these temples were dedicated to, so they’ve been pragmatically renamed Temple A, B, C, and D. These days, however, the temple ruins are home to something much friendlier than Roman gods… cats!
+Hundreds, much beloved by tourists and locals, roam the old temples.
+They cast some pretty curious shadows when the ruins are lit up with golden lights at night; one of the best historical sites in Italy for visiting both day and night.

 4. Paestum

 Just south of the marvellous Amalfi Coast, there once stood a town called Poseidonia, named in honour of the Greek sea god Poseidon.
-It was settled in the 6th century, but eventually fell under Roman control and was renamed, as it is known today, Paestum.
-What is left of Paestum today is a UNESCO World Heritage site including three of the best preserved ancient Greek temples in the world.
+It was settled in the 6th century, but eventually fell under Roman control and was renamed to Paestum.
+What is left of Paestum today is a UNESCO World Heritage site, including three of the best-preserved ancient Greek temples in the world.

-Periodic malaria outbreaks and raids upon the city by the Saracens caused Paestum’s population to abandon their home as the Roman empire was falling.
+Periodic malaria outbreaks and raids upon the city by the Saracens caused Paestum’s population to abandon their home as the Roman Empire was falling.
 Today, most of what was once a city is buried deep under Italian farmland.
-Only its ancient walls and the archaeological zone in the middle is open to the public, telling the tale of the long-lost grandeur of Poseidonia.
+Only its ancient walls and archaeological zone in the middle are open to the public, telling the tale of the long-lost grandeur of Poseidonia.

 5. Florence Cathedral

-The Florence Cathedral, once known as the Cattedrale di Santa Maria del Fiore in honour of that saint, is the fourth largest cathedral in the world.
+The Florence Cathedral, once known as the Cattedrale di Santa Maria del Fiore, is the fourth largest in the world.
 The building of this great Gothic church began at the end of the 13th century, right atop the site of the old church of Santa Reparata (you can still spot these remains in the crypt).
-However, the great and iconic dome wasn’t added until two hundred years of construction later and only then was the project deemed complete.
+However, the great and iconic dome wasn’t added until 200 years of construction later, when the project was deemed complete.

 6. Pianosa Island

 Pianosa Island is barely more than a memory of times long gone.
-Due to conservation efforts, only 400 people are allowed to visit each day, so consider yourself lucky if you get the chance!
-While Pianosa has been settled many times since the first in the late Stone Age, it is virtually abandoned today.
-Only a handful of humans reside on the island, alongside the spectacular wildlife it’s famous for today.
+Due to conservation efforts, only 400 people can visit each day, so consider yourself lucky if you get the chance!
+While Pianosa has been settled many times since the late Stone Age, it is virtually abandoned as of today.
+Only a handful of people reside on the island, alongside the spectacular wildlife it’s famous for .

-Of course, this wasn’t always the case, as there are remains of a Roman town on Pianosa, as well as evidence that several fishing colonies once resided here.
-Pirates have visited and so has Napoleon (who was a big fan) and most recently the island served as a military stronghold and high-security prison.
+Of course, this wasn’t always the case.
+There are remains of a Roman town on Pianosa and evidence that several fishing colonies once resided here.
+Pirates have visited, and so has Napoleon (who was a big fan).
+Most recently, the island served as a military stronghold and high-security prison.
 The prison was abandoned in 1998, but some of the paroled prisoners still reside on the island, running a small restaurant and museum for tourists.

 7. Villa d’Este